Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations declare readOnlyHint=true, and the description adds that URI values are returned as 'non-secret scalar results', which is useful behavioral context beyond the annotation.
+Annotations declare readOnlyHint=true, and the description adds that URI values are returned as non-secret scalar results.
+It also notes that only the first URI is returned, which is useful behavioral context beyond annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.